jojozyzy/zui/src/scrollsnapper/README.md

 *   If you have a lots of pages in the scrollView, the 'snapTo' calculation may take longer time.
 You should do performance test for this case.

+*   plug into a scrollView before it rendered will cause error.

 Code Sample
 -----------